dhis2/dhis2-android-capture-app/docs/src/commonmark/en/content/capture-app/app-android-settings-configuration.md

 ## Installation

-A user can easily install the Android Settings App by logging into the DHIS2 and going to **App Management**.
+A user can easily install the Android Settings Web App by logging into the DHIS2 and going to **App Management**.

 - Click on **App Store**
 - Go to *Android Settings App*